Solomon Hill (basketball): New Orleans Pelicans (2016–2019)

-On July 21, 2016, Hill signed a four-year deal with the New Orleans Pelicans.
+On July 21, 2016, Hill signed a four-year, $48 million contract with the New Orleans Pelicans.
 On February 15, 2017, he scored a then season-high 23 points in a 95–91 win over the Memphis Grizzlies.
-On March 17, 2017, he scored a career-high 30 points in a 128–112 win over the Houston Rockets.
+On March 17, Hill scored a career-high 30 points in a 128–112 win over the Houston Rockets.
 Hill was averaging just 6.5 points per game coming in, having spent most of the season focused on defense.

 On August 27, 2017, Hill underwent surgery to repair a torn hamstring.
 He made his season debut on March 18, 2018, against the Boston Celtics.
-He played eight minutes and finished with one assist in a 108–89 win.
+Hill played eight minutes and finished with one assist in a 108–89 win.

 Memphis Grizzlies (2019–2020)

 On July 6, 2019, Hill, the draft rights to De’Andre Hunter and Jordan Bone and a conditional 2023 second-round pick, were traded to the Atlanta Hawks for the draft rights to Jaxson Hayes, Nickeil Alexander-Walker and Marcos Louzada Silva, plus a conditional 2020 first-round pick.
 The next day, the Hawks traded him alongside Miles Plumlee to the Memphis Grizzlies for Chandler Parsons.